Skip to aside Skip to content Skip to footer

 Possible metadata attributes of a page

-• sitemap: let the page appear in the sitemap.xml.
+• sitemap: Let the page appear in the sitemap.xml.
 Default: true

-• no_robots: by setting this field to true, the page will not end up in the search results of google or any other search engine.
+• no_robots: By setting this field to true, the page will not end up in the search results of Google or any other search engine.

-• datatable: use this attribute to activate the pagination + sorting + searching in tables
+• datatable: Use this attribute to activate the pagination + sorting + searching in tables

 • related_pages: List here the page_id of RDMkit pages that you want to display as Related pages, grouped by section.

 If you want pages from the specific section (Your tasks, Your domain, Tool assembly) to be shown here as Related pages, list their page_id.
 If you want to list multiple related pages, make sure to put them in a list like this: [page_id1, page_id2].
-The specific sections allowed in each page are specified in each page template.
+The specific sections allowed on each page are specified in each page template.
 Please, do not add extra sections in the metadata of the page.

 related_pages:

-- your_tasks: [page_id1, page_id2]
+- Your_tasks: [page_id1, page_id2]

-- your_domain: [page_id1, page_id2]
+- Your_domain: [page_id1, page_id2]

-- tool_assembly: [page_id1, page_id2]
+- Tool_assembly: [page_id1, page_id2]

 More information